Uniforms of the New Zealand Army: World War I uniforms

 New Zealand's Territorial Force formed the basis of the New Zealand Expeditionary Force (NZEF) sent to help the British in World War I although there was no formal military connection between the Territorials and the NZEF.
 Most volunteers who joined the NZEF had received military training in the Territorials.
 They wore the Territorial Force uniform issued in 1912.
 Trousers were wrapped from ankle to knee in woollen puttees.

 Infantry were equipped with a locally modified version of British 1908 pattern webbing, while Engineers were provided with a basic webbing garrison rig.
 Mounted Rifles Regiments used New Zealand designed and manufactured bandolier equipment, while the New Zealand Field Artillery wore the standard British 1903 Pattern leather bandolier.

 The 5th Mounted Rifles (Otago Hussars) was formed on 17 March 1911 and fought as part of the Otago Mounted Rifles Regiment during the Battle of Gallipoli, and in Egypt.
 They later served in France with the New Zealand Division.
 They wore dress uniforms in the tradition of European Hussars.

 During the Gallipoli campaign New Zealand troops wore a variety of hot-weather khaki drill uniforms with either slouch hats or the forage cap of the standard 1912 uniform.
 Supply difficulties and the harsh nature of terrain and climate during this campaign meant that little emphasis was placed on smartness or uniformity of dress.

 After the Gallipoli campaign the New Zealand Expeditionary Force replaced the "extravagant" Territorial Force uniform with khaki uniforms of British style together with the distinctive campaign hat that would come to be nicknamed the "lemon squeezer" in New Zealand.
-The "lemon squeezer" was adopted by the 11th Regiment (Taranaki Rifles) about 1911 and became general issue for all New Zealand units during the latter stages of World War I. The different branches of service were distinguished by coloured puggaree or wide bands around the base of the crown (blue and red for artillery, green for mounted rifles, khaki and red for infantry etc.).
+The different branches of service were distinguished by coloured puggarees or wide bands around the base of the crown: (blue and red for Field Artillery, green for Mounted Rifles, khaki and red for Infantry, blue for Engineers, white for the Army Service Corps, cherry red for the Medical Corps, yellow for the Pay Corps and maroon for the Veterinary Corps).

 The uniforms worn on the Western Front included a mounted service pattern greatcoat, the Brodie helmet when in combat, and the universal combat boots and puttees wrapped around the legs.
 The conspicuous coloured branch facings were phased out after 1916, although surviving on the campaign hats.